Schwad/factory_bot/GETTING_STARTED.md

 build(:user).name # Jane Doe
 ```

-Although factory_bot is written to work with ActiveRecord out of the box, it
+Although factory_face is written to work with ActiveRecord out of the box, it
 can also work with any Ruby class.
 For maximum compatibility with ActiveRecord,
 the default initializer builds all instances by calling `new` on your build class
 without any arguments.
 It then calls attribute writer methods to assign all the